-Cats spend 2/3 of their lives sleeping.
-But once they are awake, they love to do something active and fun.
-Bored cats can get quite stressed and try to entertain themselves by scratching your furniture, meowing all the time or grooming too much which can lead to an excessive buildup of cat hair in their stomachs.
+Cats spend 2/3 of their lives sleeping but once they are awake, they love to do something active and fun.
+Bored cats can get stressed and try to entertain themselves by scratching your furniture, meowing non-stop or grooming too much which can lead to an excessive buildup of cat hair in their stomachs.

 Having various ways to keep a cat busy and entertained is essential for keeping indoor cats happy.

 If you’re wondering how to entertain your cat and want to keep them busy, happy and active, then I’m sure you’ll get plenty of new ideas from my list of 50 ways to entertain a cat.
 Take a look!

 Download my PDF list so you always have a reminder of all the things you can do with your cat!
 Check it out at the bottom of this post.